Establishing CTE, Legislative, and Noncredit Liaison Positions

 To facilitate the connection to the ASCCC and the CTE, Legislative, and Noncredit Committees, the ASCCC established a listserv for each liaison position.
 Of course, all ASCCC listservs are open to anyone who wishes to join, but we hope that these three listservs will assist the liaisons in fulfilling the specific responsibility of ensuring that his or her academic senate is informed and actively involved in the statewide CTE, legislative, and noncredit issues and efforts.

-Once senates have established the four liaison positions, local senates should inform the ASCCC by email (info [at] asccc.org), including the name, position, and email address of the liaisons.
-The ASCCC will use this information to expand the listservs and allow the CTE Leadership, Legislative and Advocacy, Noncredit, and Guided Pathways Committees to reach out to their liaisons as necessary.
+Once senates have established the five liaison positions, local senates should inform the ASCCC by email (info [at] asccc.org), including the name, position, and email address of the liaisons.
+The ASCCC will use this information to expand the listservs and allow the CTE Leadership, Legislative and Advocacy, Noncredit, Guided Pathways Committees, and OERI to reach out to their liaisons as necessary.
 If there are any questions regarding these positions, senate leaders should not hesitate to contact us at info [at] asccc.org.

 [The attached article was published in the February 2016 Rostrum]